luapower/path/path.md

 ### `path.rel(s, pwd) -> s`

-Convert an absolute path into relative path which is relative to `pwd`.
+Convert an absolute path into a relative path which is relative to `pwd`.

 ### `path.combine(s1, s2, pl) -> s`